import-tao/shelter-record-manager/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Django community
-- Contributors and maintainers
-- Animal shelter staff and volunteers who provided valuable feedback

 ## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For support, please open an issue in the GitHub repository.